Adaptation Personality Change

 - Helen Shyres in the book is mostly just a background character as Sue's friend but gets combined with another girl Frieda Jason in the TV film and so has her scene where she is nice to Carrie at the prom.

-- Cho Chang in the Harry Potter books was written to be excessively jealous and clingy when she and Harry are dating but none of this is shown in the movies.
+- Cho in the books was written to be excessively jealous and clingy when she and Harry are dating but none of this is shown in the movies.

 - The films also made Ginny noticeably more soft-spoken, in contrast to the Fiery Redhead she was in the books.